 The Grom/Thornton Lab focuses on understanding the pathogenesis of juvenile arthritis and associated diseases.
 We also conduct translational research to identify biomarkers novel for rheumatic disease.
 Learn more about the members of our research team:

-Alexei A. Grom, MD, Associate Professor of Pediatrics
+Alexei A. Grom, MD, Professor, UC Department of Pediatrics

-Sherry Thornton, PhD, Assistant Professor of Pediatrics
+Sherry Thornton, PhD, Professor, UC Department of Pediatrics

 Ndate Fall, BS, MS, Research Assistant IV

 Ndate obtained her MS from Wright State University in Dayton, Ohio, in 2003.
 Her research focuses on Juvenile Dermatomyositis and Juvenile Rheumatoid Arthritis (JRA).